 Rake the lawn to remove debris, such as sticks and rocks.
-This process also removes some of the dead grass that is setting on top of the ground.
+This process also removes some of the dead grass that is sitting on top of the ground.
 Raking makes it easier for the grass seed to come in contact with the soil.

 Select the same grass seed that you already have in your lawn.
 Avoid mixing too many kinds of grass seeds as they may not be compatible with each other.
 Choose turf-type grasses rather than the counterpart sold for pastures.
 Turf-type grasses have smaller leaves that are less coarse.
 They work best in lawns.
-Pick grass seed compatible with the amount of light available for the section you are overseeding.
+Pick grass seed that's compatible with the amount of light available for the section you are overseeding.

 Push the spreader around the perimeter of the area where you are going to sow grass seeds.
 Walk in a straight line inside the perimeter.
 Try not to overlap where the seed lands.
 Go back and forth across the lawn until you finish sowing the grass seed.

 Reload the spreader with the remainder of the seed.
 Push the spreader in the opposite direction around the perimeter.
-Walk back and forth with the spreader like you did in the previous step, except make rows at right angles to the first pass.
+Walk back and forth with the spreader as you did in the previous step, except make rows at right angles to the first pass.

 Irrigate the lawn lightly with a lawn sprinkler attached to a garden hose until the seeds germinate.
 It's best to water lightly two or three times a day rather than applying one heavier watering.
-The water should penetrate at least one inch.
+The water should penetrate at least 1 inch.
 As the plants sprout roots, water less frequently but allow the water to soak farther into the soil.